The Center School (Seattle): Extracurricular organizations

 Since its founding, the Center School has constantly evolved to accommodate the needs and motivations of its students and teachers.
 Several organizations have sprung up with a largely political focus.
 Notably the Model United Nations club and SIPA (Students Inspiring Political Activism).
 Such groups have drawn a focus to the problems facing the school, the city, and the international community.
 Other organizations include an improv team, crafting club, yearbook committee, and glee club.

 MUN

 The Model United Nations program at the Center School has been active in the local WASMUN conference since the school's inception, most recently in spring of 2007 with around 50 delegates, a significant portion of WASMUN's attendees.
 In 2005, 2006, and 2007, the club visited New York City for the National High School MUN conference, bringing a delegation of 39 students, more than one seventh of the Center School's population.
 For the first time in 2010, the Center School went to San Francisco and Berkeley for the conference.
-In 2011 the group will go back to New York's NHSMUN.
+In 2011 the group went back to New York's NHSMUN.
 The TCSMUN website is full of current information and updated religiously by both head delegates and its curator.
 Two members of the Center's School's NHSMUN delegation were hired as conference staffers: Daetan Huck (2007) and Molly Williams (2009, 2010, 2011).